grandixximo/osr-studio/README.md

 ## About This Project

-**OSR Studio** is a complete rebrand of the excellent screen recording software originally known as Captura.
+**OSR Studio (Open Screen Recorder)** is a complete rebrand of the excellent screen recording software originally known as Captura.
 This project builds upon the foundation laid by its predecessors while establishing a fresh identity for better visibility and continued development.

 ### Origins & Credits

 The original [Captura](https://github.com/MathewSachin/Captura) was created by **Mathew Sachin** - an exceptional tool that was small, portable, and just worked perfectly.
 When the original project was discontinued, [Mr. Chip (mrchipset)](https://github.com/mrchipset/nCaptura) maintained an excellent fork (nCaptura) that kept the project alive and functional.

-OSR Studio continues this legacy with important enhancements:
+Open Screen Recorder (OSR Studio) continues this legacy with important enhancements:

 - ✅ Fixed the FFmpeg download window initialization issue
 - ✅ Updated FFmpeg download mirrors to ensure reliability